aranasaurus/aranasaurus.github.io/_drafts/pac-man-ghost-ai-visualisation.md

 <h2><a href="http://www.khanacademy.org/computer-programming/pac-man-ghost-ai-visualisation/6163767378051072">Pac-Man Ghost AI Visualization</a></h2> <script src="http://www.khanacademy.org/computer-programming/pac-man-ghost-ai-visualisation/6163767378051072/embed.js?editor=no&amp;buttons=yes&amp;author=yes&amp;embed=yes"></script> <p style="padding:4px">Made using: <a href="http://www.khanacademy.org/computer-programming">Khan Academy Computer Science</a>.</p>

-That is the visualization I made, not because "Someone is wrong the internet", but because I thought it'd be a fun exercise to write and, if I was successful, a fun little program to show the elegance of the Pac-Man ghost AI algorithms without having to read the whole Dossier.
+I made that demo/visualization, not (solely) because "Someone is wrong on the internet", but because I thought it'd be a fun exercise to write and, if I was successful, a fun little program to show the elegance of the Pac-Man ghost AI algorithms without having to read the whole Dossier.

-__NOTE__: You can view the (javascript/[processing.js]) code, which is pretty well commented, and even fork it and make changes to it if you want by clicking the "View on Khan Academy" button.
+__NOTE__: You can view the (javascript/[processing.js]) code, which is pretty well commented, and even fork it and make changes to it if you want by clicking the "View on Khan Academy" button above.

 ## Graphics

-It runs the AI algorithms for each ghost as laid out in the [dossier] and renders some extra graphics to show the information they used/calculated to make their choices of where to go:
+The demo runs the AI algorithms for each ghost as laid out in the [dossier] and then renders some extra graphics to show the information they used/calculated to make their choices of where to go:

  * A tile outline of each ghost's color which represents that ghost's current target tile.